Local barber gives free haircuts to people experiencing homelessness

 WICHITA, Kan.
 (KSNW) – A local barber is giving free haircuts to people in Wichita who are experiencing homelessness.

-Jessica Ramos says she has been setting up shop at a parking lot near East 1st St N and St. Francis in downtown Wichita for almost a month.
-This is the same location where Shower Up ICT and other organizations help homeless people.
+Jessica Ramos says she has been setting up shop at a parking lot near 1st Street North and St. Francis in downtown Wichita for almost a month.
+It is the same location where Shower Up ICT and other organizations help homeless people.

 “I just have a lot of love and so it’s best just to give it out” said Ramos.